ananyaamylsamy-lab/LeafItToUs/README.md

 **Use of AI**
 1. **Brainstorming**
-   - Prompts: "I want shades for green to put in my web project, give me a few gradients."
+   - Prompts: "I want shades for green to put in my web project give me few gradients"
 2. **Git Issue**
-   - Prompts: "I am facing these git merge issues, and there isa  screenshot attached."
+               "I am facing this git merge issues and there is screenshot attached."
 3. **Mongo Atlas**
-   - Prompts: "I want to export my collection from MongoDB Atlas.
-What should I do?"
+               "I want to export my collection from mongo atlas what i should do"